Michelotti Shellette: Development

 At the Concorso d'Eleganza in Alassio, Michelotti had already presented a beach car on a Daf 32 basis, named Michelotti Alassio.
 It won first prize.
-This vehicle was renamed Kini and offered to the Dutch royal family in 1967 on the occasion of the birth of the next heir to the thrown, Willem-Alexander; the family proceeded to use it for years at its vacation home in Porto Ercole (Tuscany).
+This vehicle was renamed Kini and offered to the Dutch royal family in 1967 on the occasion of the birth of the next heir to the throne, Willem-Alexander; the family proceeded to use it for years at its vacation home in Porto Ercole (Tuscany).
 The Kini remained a one-off, but its lines, especially of the low cut entry opening on the sides, influenced Michelotti's later design for Schell.
 The Shellette, as this car would be named, differed from the Kini at the front and rear end, and with regards to its mechanics, because it was to be built on the rear engined Fiat 850 Special platform, whereas the Daf had a front engine, rear drive set-up.

 The Shellette was one of the few cars that Michelotti built and marketed under its own brand name.
 Apart from Shellette, the car can also be found wearing Spiaggetta emblems.